 Homework is assigned at the end of most of the labs.
 Depending on how quickly you've completed the in-class exercise, you may have some time left to do the homework before you leave.
 You must turn in your homework (usually using ELMS) by 10:00 pm on the second day after your lab session.
-That is, if you have lab on Wednesday, then the homework is due by 10:00 pm Friday; if you have lab on Thursday, the deadline is 10:00 pm Saturday.
+That is, if you have lab on Wednesday, then the homework is due by 10:00 pm Friday; if you have lab on Thursday, the deadline is 10:00 pm Saturday; if you have lab on Friday, the deadline is 10:00 pm Sunday.
 We will grade your spreadsheets and homework before your next lab period.